DoctorMcKay/node-websocket13-jsonrpc/README.md

 As a JSON-RPC notification requires no response, `handler` should not return anything.

 ### notify(group, name[, params])
-- `group` - String name of group to send notification to.
+- `group` - String name of group or array of string names of groups to send notification to.
 Use `null` to send a notification to all active clients.
 - `name` - String name of notification to send
 - `params` - Any data type

 Sends a JSON-RPC notification to an entire group at once.
+You can also pass an array of groups to send a notification to all members of all specified groups.

 ### notifyAll(name[, params])
 - `name` - String name of notification to send